okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/hook-best-practices/index.md

 To prevent a malicious actor from making requests to the endpoint where your Okta Hooks are sent, use the following best practices:

-* Configure Okta to send an Authentication header in the Hook and validate it in every request by:
+* Configure Okta to send an authentication header in the Hook and validate it in every request by:

   * Using [HTTP Basic Authentication](/books/api-security/authn/api-authentication-options/#http-basic-authentication).
 When activating and enabling your Hooks on the Okta org, set the **Authorization field** as `authorization` and the **Authentication secret** in the Base64 `user:password` format.